atxryan/windows-phone-app-studio-hol/HOL.md

 	_Sign In_

+	**Note:** If you plan on using DreamSpark for a free Dev Center you will need to sign in using the Microsoft account associated with your DreamSpark account.

 1. Get started by selecting your country/region of residence or business, account type, and agreeing to the legal terms.
 Then click **Next**.

 	![Get Started](images/ex5task1-03-get-started.PNG "Get Started")